 3. Test the API

-The “Generate Response” button allows you to check if you can establish a connection with your API endpoints, as a developer would, if he/she were consuming your API in bare bones fashion.
+The “Generate Response” button allows you to check if you can establish a connection with your API endpoints, as a developer would, if he/she were consuming your API.
 This will check whether you provided the correct authentication, HTTP route, parameters, among other things.
 This minimal work of testing the endpoint goes a long way in making sure developers are consuming your API endpoints the right way.

 Here’s what it looks like after I have successfully generated a response – a Model and “example” response was generated: